Topological data analysis of C. elegans locomotion and behavior: Introduction

-In this paper, we use persistent homology to study the locomotion of \emph{C. elegans} under two experimental conditions.
-In our initial study (\cref{sec:case-study}), the nematodes move on the surface of an agar plate.
-Under these experimental conditions there are no barriers to movement and the locomotion is both smooth and complex.
-We show that persistent homology is able to capture various characteristic movements.
-However, for the large-scale automated study of \emph{C. elegans} (\cref{sec:experimental-results}) a more controlled environment is required, in which the nematodes are confined to wells in micro-fluidic devices.
-Our main results study \emph{C. elegans}’ locomotion in these aqueous wells in which the solution has various levels of viscosity.
-We show that we are able to use persistent homology, and average persistence landscapes in particular, to summarize the locomotion in a way that allows the classification of the viscosity class with a high level of accuracy.
+We also analyze data from a large-scale experiment of the effect of environment on \emph{C. elegans} (\Cref{sec:experimental-results}).
+In this setting a more controlled environment is required, so the organisms are submerged in a solution and confined to wells in microfluidic devices.
+Our main results study \emph{C. elegans}’ locomotion in solutions that have various levels of viscosity.
+We show that we are able to use persistent homology --- and average persistence landscapes in particular --- to summarize \emph{C. elegans} locomotion in a way that allows the classification of the viscosity of an animal's environment with a high level of accuracy, and in fact a much higher level of accuracy than simpler methods based on speed and variety of postures.
 Our results indicate that persistent homology is a promising tool for quantifying the impact of changes to genotype and environment on \emph{C. elegans} locomotion.